Guru-RF/SVXSpot/README.md

 # iPhone Personal Hotspot

-You need to go to Personal Hotspot setting until the hotspot is connected, there is no option on the iPhone/iPad to have the SSID beeing broadcasted al the time.
+You need to go to Personal Hotspot setting until the hotspot is connected, there is no option on the iPhone/iPad to have the SSID beeing broadcasted all the time.
 Once connected it works like a charm.

 # Hotspot with enclosure